jolars/normreg/paper/rebuttal.md

 >    authors have some punch lines right from the start so that the readers can keep
 >    track of the paper more easily.
 Consider reorganizing Section 5 accordingly,
 >    making it more condensed, and putting the punch lines right at the start.

+Thank you, that's a great idea.
+We have now modified the last paragraph of the introduction to include a list of the main contributions of our work.

 > 3. Section 3 is very monotone; please reorganize this section.
 For example, in
 >    Section 3.1, the authors could make each part of Section 3.1 more
 >    distinguishable, for example, by writing: